Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

-## Introduction and Preequisities
+## Introduction and Prerequisites
-This tutorial was developed on an Asus RT-AC68U with AsusWRT Merlin firmaware, but could be adapted to every router that uses Entware repo (opkg) with little modification.
+This tutorial was developed on an Asus RT-AC68U with AsusWRT Merlin firmware, but could be adapted to every router that uses Entware repo (opkg) with little modification.
-This guide is for users who already have a little experience witch Linux system. **Switch your mind on, don't be a sheep.**
+This guide is for users who already have a little experience with Linux system.

 You need: A router with ENTWARE repository activated and an hard-drive attached with your Calibre library, but if you are reading this tutorial probably you already have them.
 At this moment (Jan 2018) Optware has a too old version of the php engine, so you need to change and go to Entware.